altazion/altazion-dev/en-us/reference/DataObjectBase/Core-Business/business/Altazion.Core.Model/CustomerType/Altazion.Core.Model.CustomerType.EUSpecifications.md

-The `EUSpecifications` class represents the specific European Union specifications for a customer type.
+The EUSpecifications class represents the specifications specific to the European Union for a customer type.
+It includes the following properties:

-Public properties:
-- `SalesAccountId` (string): Identifier of the sales account associated with this customer type.
+- SalesAccountId: a string representing the associated sales account identifier.

+This class enables managing accounting and fiscal specificities related to the European region for a given customer type.

-Inherited methods from DataObjectBase allow initializing the properties from a DataRow source, specifically here `SalesAccountId` is initialized from the column `tcl_compte_compta`.
+It inherits from DataObjectBase allowing initialization from a DataRow and retrieval of the unique key.
-The unique key of this object is its `SalesAccountId`.